hTrap/dolftax.github.io/_posts/2014-05-06-Arch-Linux-Do-It-Yourself.md

 #####Installing packages from AUR

 If a package couldn't be found by pacman, you can install it from [AUR (Arch User Repository)](https://aur.archlinux.org/) .
-Guidelines to install packages from AUR is [here](https://wiki.archlinux.org/index.php/AUR_User_Guidelines##Installing_packages) I would prefer making a package with
+Guidelines to install packages from AUR is [here](https://wiki.archlinux.org/index.php/AUR_User_Guidelines##Installing_packages).
+Aura, another multilingual package manager would build and install the package for you.
+Find more about Aura here - [https://wiki.archlinux.org/index.php/Aura](https://wiki.archlinux.org/index.php/Aura).
+You can now search for packages from AUR by

-    makepkg -Acs
+    sudo aura -A 'package_name'

-as this would resolve all the dependencies.
+as this would resolve all the dependencies, make the package and install it.

 #####Network Manager issues

 In case of any network manager error, go [here](https://wiki.archlinux.org/index.php/NetworkManager) .
-You could do
+To get list of networks and connect to them through terminal, you could run

     sudo wifi-menu